 One can find an art gallery in Tbilisi every 100 meters, where painters, photographers and other artists display their work.
 Georgians have a great love of beauty which is also evident in the beautifully preserved buildings and neighborhoods of Tiblisi.

 Before the arrival of US President George Bush in 2005, the center of Tbilisi got “plastic surgery”: the facades of the buildings were repaired, and bright make-up was applied that gave the city’s central avenue a whole new look.

 But people in Georgia are more resistant than metal.
-Even during the hottest day nobody in Tbilisi wears sunglasses, or a hat.
+Even on the hottest day nobody in Tbilisi wears sunglasses or a hat.
 A foreigner can be recognized immediately by wearing this stuff.